Board of Trustees

 Tom was an international banker until his retirement in 2003.
 He was elected a Common Councilman of the City of London in 2002 and is currently a Member of the City’s Finance Committee, Investment Committee, Culture Heritage & Libraries Committee, Markets Committee, and Gresham Committee, a Board Member of the Museum of London, the Barbican Centre, a Governor of Guy’s & St Thomas’ NHS Foundation Trust, and is Chairman of the Trustees of Stour Music Festival in Kent.

 He is a Liveryman and Past Master of the Tylers & Bricklayers’ Company.
 He has been a Trustee of Clergy Support Trust since 1996, and serves on the Investment Committee.
+In 2018 Tom was awarded an MBE for services to secondary and tertiary education, and his commitment to supporting the arts in London.
+In October 2018 Tom was elected Chief Commoner of the City of London for 2019-20.

 The Reverend Canon Roxanne Hunte